 It used to be that we compared ourselves to a small pool of people; now we compare ourselves to the world.
 In this "always-on" age, it's easy to give yourself a hard time and think you're not good enough.

 But that's just the thing: you are enough.
-You don't have to be constantly striving forward.
+You don't have to be continually striving forward.
 You don't necessarily have to get that promotion or build that agency if that's not for you.
-Where you are right now is enough.
-One step at a time, day by day.
+Where you are right now is enough — one step at a time, day by day.
 Just do your best with the time, energy and resources you have available to you.

 Besides, no one will notice if you down tools for an afternoon or forget to post an Instagram update.
 They'll all be too busy worrying about themselves.

-While the natural reaction is to shut ourselves away from the world, it's actually better to understand the bigger picture, i.e. to have compassion for ourselves and others.
+While the natural reaction is to shut ourselves away from the world, it's better to understand the bigger picture, i.e. to have compassion for ourselves and others.
 For example, most non-constructive criticism comes from a place of fear, anger or insecurity.
-It's about ego, really.
+It's about ego.

 As humans, we're all flawed and prone to this behaviour.
 To combat it, keep in mind this fundamental truth.
 People don't mean any harm; they're generally just afraid that they're not good enough.

 The only other thing that has helped me is reminding myself that I'm great.
 I'm wonderful.
 I've got so much to give.
 And there are many things I can be proud of.

 As Brits, we don't tend to pat ourselves on the back; we take a more self-deprecating or humble approach.
 Writing a professional Twitter bio is excruciating for us.
 But we should embrace our strengths.
 We should celebrate our wins, our achievements, our breakthroughs.

 As humans, it's natural that we focus on our failures or mistakes (which are, in fact, valuable lessons), and the negative things people might have said.